Getting Real About Change

 If I devoted all my mental energy to wanting this change, the Universe was going to intervene and say, “I got you, girlfriend!” and all was going to be right.
 If it wasn’t, it was my fault for not wanting it badly enough.

-I once read a book where the author claimed she was battling alcohol and cocaine addiction, a real party chick, and was wrecking her life.
-Then one fateful day she woke up and heard a voice say, “if you get clean, you’ll have everything you ever dreamed of” and that was it for her.
-She got clean that very day and everything (seemingly) was sunshine and rainbows from then on (at least on the not using front).
-Really??
+I once read a book where the author claimed she was battling alcohol and cocaine addiction.
+She claimed to be a party chick wrecking her life.
+Then one fateful day she woke up and heard a voice say, “if you get clean, you’ll have everything you ever dreamed of” and everything changed from that day on.

 The Reality of Sobriety & Personal Development

 So what is the real deal with change?
 Sometimes people ask me how I managed to get sober or they tell me that they can relate to a lot of things I went through, but don’t see how they can stop.

 I understand both sentiments perfectly and my response is usually the same: you have to be ready for it to work and you’ll know when that time comes.
 It probably won’t be instantaneous and it definitely won’t come out of nowhere.

 I firmly believe that it is important to be honest, so honestly, it took me six years to get to the place I am at right now.
 I invested nearly four years reading the entire Self Help aisle looking for answers, solutions, strategies, anything really that could help me get on the right track.